cdhuynh/Nanotechnology-and-Machine-Learning/README.md

 **Creating Datasets: Limitations**

 - The primary limitation with our initial approach is finding relevant data for use.
-Regarding skin cancer, carbon nanotubes were used specifically as a drug-delivery approach rather than detecting skin cancer.
+Regarding skin cancer, carbon nanotubes were used specifically as a drug-delivery approach.
+As our primary goal was to use carbon nanotubes as a sesnor for cancer detection, I attempted to find carbon nanotubes being utilized a sensor to detect the biomarkers that were likely to be present in malignant melanoma.
+- Training our existing ML model incorporating the nanotechnology component became a challenge due to a number of factors.
+To guarantee accuracy of our ML model, we needed to have enough data to train and test the model.
+Given our time frame, successfully acquiring and parsing data was much more complex than initially anticipated.